ros2/ros2_documentation/source/Tutorials/Simulators/Setting-up-a-Robot-Simulation-Webots.rst

 .. note::

     The purpose of this tutorial is to show a basic example with a minimum number of dependencies.
-    However, you could avoid the use of a python plugin by using another ``webots_ros2`` sub-package named ``webots_ros2_control`` that facilitates the control of a differential wheeled robot, but introduces a new dependency.
+    However, you could avoid the use of a Python plugin by using another ``webots_ros2`` sub-package named ``webots_ros2_control`` that facilitates the control of a differential wheeled robot, but introduces a new dependency.

 5 Create the my_robot.urdf file
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^